 Both engineering marvels and beacons of safety for passing ships, staying in one provides a glimpse into another way of life.

-Not to be confused with the Blackhead Lighthouse in Co.
-Clare, the Blackhead Antrim Lighthouse was built at the turn of the 20th century, making it older than the Clare lighthouse, which was constructed in 1936.
+Not to be confused with the Blackhead Lighthouse in County Clare, the Blackhead Antrim Lighthouse was built at the turn of the 20th century, making it older than the Clare lighthouse, which was constructed in 1936.

 The iconic Antrim lighthouse once guided the ill-fated Titanic on its initial journey out of Belfast Lough and into the Irish Sea before landing in Southampton, England.